-The minimum period of residence is three academic years of full-time attendance at the University of Alberta.
-Program Requirements for Students with a Master's Degree Requirements for the PhD for students entering with a master's degree include: - (1) a written qualifying exam as determined by their supervisory committee, - (2) an oral candidacy exam, - (3) a written dissertation proposal, and Students entering the PhD program with a master's degree from another Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies and Research, to ensure that a student is adequately prepared for research in his or her areas of concentration.
+Students entering the PhD program with a master's degree from another university are required to take PSYCO 502 (2).
+Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies and Research, to ensure that a student is adequately prepared for research in his or her areas of concentration.
 Students normally are expected to take their candidacy exam and to submit their dissertation proposal no later than the end of their first year in the PhD program.
 No language other than English is required for the degree.

 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.
 Length of Program Students are normally expected to complete the program in four years when entering with a bachelor's, three years when entering with a master's from another institution, and two years when entering with a master's from the University of Alberta.
 However, the time required to complete the program will vary with the individual candidate.
 Students are evaluated annually with respect to progress in the program.
-195.62.4 Graduate Courses Graduate courses can be found in §221, Course Listings, under the subject heading Psychology (PSYCO).
-195.63 Public Health Sciences Public Health Sciences 13-103 Clinical Sciences Building University of Alberta Edmonton, Alberta T6G 2G3 E-mail: grad.prog@phs.med.ualberta.ca 195.63.1 General Information The Department of Public Health Sciences currently offers a two-year program leading to the degree of Master of Public Health with specializations in Clinical Epidemiology (course-based), Global Health (course-based), Health Policy and Management (course-based), Health Technology Assessment (course-based), Occupational and Environmental Health (course-based).
-A two-year program leading to the degree of Master of Science (thesis-based) in Medical Sciences-Public Health Sciences with specializations in Clinical Epidemiology, Environmental Health Sciences, Epidemiology, Global Health, Health Policy Research, Occupational Health or Population Health is offered under the interdisciplinary Medical Sciences Program.
-A PhD in Medical Sciences-Public Health Sciences is also offered.
-See the Medical Sciences section for more information on these programs.
+205.63.4 Graduate Courses Graduate courses can be found in §231, Course Listings, under the subject heading Psychology (PSYCO).
+205.64 Public Health Sciences Public Health Sciences 13-103 Clinical Sciences Building University of Alberta Edmonton, Alberta T6G 2G3 E-mail: phs.programs@ualberta.ca 205.64.1 General Information The Department of Public Health Sciences currently offers a course-based degree of Master of Public Health with several specializations and a thesis-based degree of Master of Science in Public Health Sciences with several specializations.
+A PhD in Public Health Sciences is also offered.
 Entrance Requirements The Department's minimum admission requirements are those set out as minimum acceptable standards by the Faculty of Graduate Studies and Research.
-These include a four-year baccalaureate degree with a grade point average of at least 3.0 on the 4-point letter grading system in the work of the last two years of university education at the University of Alberta, or an equivalent qualification from another institution, and a minimum TOEFL score of 570 (paperbased) or 230 (computer-based) or an IELTS score of 6.5, where applicable (see The Department also requires the following:
+These include a four-year baccalaureate degree with a grade point average of at least 3.0 on the 4-point letter grading system in the work of the last two years of university education at the University of Alberta, or an equivalent qualification from another institution, and a minimum TOEFL score of 570 (paper-based) or 92 (internet-based) or an IELTS score of 6.5, where applicable (see §203.2.4).
+The Department also requires the following: